Keep your card safe

 If you don't see the Visa Secure/Identity Check logo, the merchant may still be a participant and you may be prompted to provide your details.

-Visa Secure and Mastercard secure code is a free service that works automatically in the background, and most of the time your purchase will go straight through.
+Visa Secure is a free service that works automatically in the background, and most of the time your purchase will go straight through.
 Occasionally for some online purchases made from participating retailers you may see a screen where Kiwibank asks for some extra information which help to keep your card safe.